 \subsection{Alarm systems cannot be universally optimal}

 These questions are related to the general theory of designing alarm systems, which is considered in the mathematical theory called signal detection theory.\footnote{\citep{green1988signal}.
 This is a special case of statistical decision theory, typically considering the case of two possible options given by ``present'' or ``absent'' (regarding a threat), and focusing on the question of finding the right balance between false positives and false negatives.} It is based on maximizing the expected payoffs, where payoffs are similar to rewards, describing how good (positive) or bad (negative) the results of a given action are.
 For an alarm system such as interrupts, there are two possible actions: trigger an alarm, or do not.
-The theory is related to the AI theory outlined in previous chapters, but with a different emphasis.
+The theory is related to the AI theory outlined in previous chapters but with a different emphasis.
 An important lesson in this theory is that \textit{there is no such thing as a universally optimal alarm system}.
 That is because the payoffs are different for different people, and different in different contexts, and may change over time.
-Consider designing an alarm system yourself, in the form of a burglar alarm.
-You might start the design of a burglar alarm system by assigning a high payoff to detecting burglars---which sounds reasonable and innocuous.
-However, this means the system will not mind making false alarms, since you only give a strong payoff (reward) for detecting burglars, but you do not give any punishment for false alarms.
+Consider designing a burglar alarm system.
+You might start by assigning a high payoff to detecting burglars; this sounds reasonable and innocuous.
+However, this means the system will not mind making false alarms, since you only give a strong payoff (reward) for the detection of a burglar, but you do not give any punishment for false alarms.
 To maximize reward, the system rationally decides to trigger an alarm if there is any hint of a burglar present.
-Eventually, your burglar alarm will constantly wake up everybody in the middle of the night.
-Realizing your mistake, you next give a really high reward for not giving false alarms.
-The result is that the system never gives an alarm because that's the perfect way to avoid false alarms, which are now strongly punished.
+Eventually, the system will constantly wake up everybody in the middle of the night.
+Realizing your mistake, you change the design by adding a really high reward for \textit{not} giving false alarms.
+The result is that the system never gives any alarm because that's the perfect way to avoid false alarms, which are now strongly punished.
 In this case, the alarm system ends up being completely useless since it does not do anything.
 It is very difficult to say what the right compromise is: the alarm system should be sensitive but not too sensitive, and the right parameters are quite subjective and depend on the context.
 Evolution has programmed certain sensitivity levels in our interrupt system, but in light of this signal detection theory, it is not actually clear how optimal they were even for all our ancestors on the African savannah, let alone for modern city-dwellers.\footnote{ The sensitivity levels, or thresholds, can also be modified by experience to some extent.
 For example, if as a child, you saw something that made you really scared, you may lower the threshold a lot---commonly known as a phobia.
 This leads to another problem, widely recognized in clinical psychology: the payoffs change during an individual's lifetime as well.
 In adults, they may be very different from what they were in our childhood environment, while any learning of the payoffs may mainly happen as a child.
 The best survival strategy for a child in an adverse environment may be to be constantly afraid of other people; this may not be optimal anymore when the child grows up, and is in fact a possible source of psychiatric problems. }